doubleA-doubleU/StarDate/README.md

 <p><br></p>

 ### Installation:
-To install the Android apps and widgets, simply download the following .apk files and install directly to your Android device.
+To install the Android app and widgets, simply download the following .apk file and install directly to your Android device.
 You may have to enable 3rd party apps in your settings first.
-- [DeciWatch.apk][apk1]
-- [StarDate.apk][apk2]
+- [StarDate.apk][apk]

 For the Windows gadgets, it depends on what version you are running.
 For older versions with the gadget features built in, Windows 7 for example, simply download the following .gadget files and double click on them to initiate the installation:
 - [DeciWatch.gadget][gad1]